*This article was originally published in 2016.

 2. Get creative with “spooktastic” images

-There are several ways to approach this on social media, here are some fun and easy ideas for your Halloween-themed content:
+There are several ways to approaching this on social media, here are some fun and easy ideas for your Halloween-themed content:

 - Go wild with Halloween puns on Twitter